jlink/property-based-testing-in-kotlin/docs/README.md

 One of the problems with example-based tests: They often promise more than they can keep.
-Although they typically cover only a few examples, they would rather like to make sure that the code works for _all valid input_.
+Although they typically cover only a few examples, they would rather be able to ensure that the code works for _all valid input_.

 Property-based tests, however, focus on common _properties_ (hence the name) of the code under test.
 While it's not straightforward to predict the outcome of an arbitrary list's reversal without re-implementing reverse in your test,